CogComp/Event_Process_Typing/README.md

 Link to the pre-trained full models for console demo: https://drive.google.com/drive/folders/1b8peVVRNANL7r_Wnyyt4pPsyNROIlOfT?usp=sharing
 Users can also train the model on the full wikiHow event process dataset by running ./runjoint/train_full_roberta_bias.py

-We are working on creating a Web system demonstration, and would update at here soon.
+**TODO:** We are working on creating a Web system demonstration, and would update at here soon.

 ## Reference
 This work is to be published at the 24th SIGNLL Conference on Computational Natural Language Learning (CoNLL), 2020.